Installation#

 If you encounter any issues you can check the Troubleshooting guide.

-Alternatively, you can use Mamba for the installation.
-Mamba is an alternative package manager that supports most of conda’s commands but offers higher installation speed and more reliable environment solutions.
-To install mamba in the Conda base environment:
+Alternatively, you can use Mamba, an alternative package manager that supports most of conda’s commands but offers higher installation speed and more reliable environment solutions.
+Just simply replace the conda with the mamba in the commands above.
+Miniforge also comes with mamba pre-installed, so you can use it right away.

 Using pip#